Casualtek/Cyberwatch/README.md

 *TODO*: add results from Bing News Search's API.
 Extend detection of duplicates.

 *review-week.py* uses data from *cyberattacks.json* to produce a weekly cyberattacks digest.
 It's run by GitHub Actions.
-*TODO*: extract the most hit country and add a country specific comment.

 *review-monthly.py* uses data from *cyberattacks.json* to produce a weekly cyberattacks digest.
 It's run by GitHub Actions.
-*TODO*: extract the top 3 most hit regions and add a country specific comment.

 Now, what's in *cyberattacks.json*?
 A set of cyberattacks mentionned in the media and spotted thanks to the meta cyberattacks RSS feed.